-Eugene, the black one-eyed dog, plays a key role in the novel CELETERRA.
+Eugene, the black one-eyed dog, plays a key role in my novel CELETERRA.
 Based on dog’s nature – faithfulness, reliability, courage – dogs are the true best friend of humans.
-Dogs are hunters, and as such they carry some threatening aspects; deep down inside many of us have some fear of dogs, or at least respect.
+Dogs are hunters, and as such they carry some threatening aspects; deep down inside many of us have some fear of dogs, or at least respect for them.
 Dogs broadcast “don’t mess with me.”
 They love their wolf pack, yet are independent, and focus on their own survival at all times.

-A list of my favorite novels featuring dogs
+A list of my favorite novels featuring dogs.
+Did I miss one?

 - The Watchers — Dean Koontz